 I hope you’ll get one or two and experience the feeling of life they add to your space!

-Tips for Growing Indoor Plants that Don’t Need Sunlight
+Tips for Growing Indoor Plants that Need No Light

 - Don’t over-water your plants.